lemrey/sdk-nrfxlib/nrf_modem/doc/architecture.rst

 * Trace

 The application can configure the size and location of these regions.
-The application is responsible for reserving the memory area by setting the values of these parameters before passing them onto the library.
+The application is responsible for reserving the memory areas before passing them onto the library.
-The library accepts these values as parameters to the :c:func:`nrf_modem_init` function through :c:enum:`nrf_modem_shmem_cfg`.
+The library accepts the memory areas as parameters to the :c:func:`nrf_modem_init` function through the :c:struct:`nrf_modem_shmem_cfg` struct in :c:struct:`nrf_modem_init_params`.

 .. note::
    The size of the Control area is fixed.

 The application can adjust the size of these regions based on the needs to minimize the RAM requirements of the library.

 For |NCS| users, the Partition Manager will automatically reserve some RAM for each region during linking, according to the size of each region as specified in the glue.